Tech-at-DU/d3-tutorial/16-D3-React/readme.md

 You might be creating a React project and need to incorporate D3.
 This is possible!
 To do this its important to understand that D3 and React work with the DOM in two different ways.

-D3 uses the DOM in the traditional way where it access the "real" DOM directly.
+D3 uses the DOM in the traditional way where it accesses the "real" DOM directly.
 React uses a virtual DOM, and updates the real DOM indirectly.

 Problems arise when mixing the two systems!
 D3 may make changes to the DOM, when React updates a component it will overwrite changes made by D3.